japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 ====
 `handleFailedTask` is used when:

-* `TaskSchedulerImpl` is requested to xref:scheduler:TaskSchedulerImpl.adoc#handleFailedTask[handle a failed task]
+* `TaskSchedulerImpl` is requested to scheduler:TaskSchedulerImpl.md#handleFailedTask[handle a failed task]

 * `TaskSetManager` is requested to <<handleSuccessfulTask, handle a successful task>> and <<executorLost, handle a lost executor>>
 ====